 You can learn more about virtual file systems, workspaces, and how to implement them for extensions in the virtual workspaces guide.

-As we continue development of Remote Repositories, expect the feature set to grow and the limitations to shrink!
+As we continue development of GitHub Repositories, expect the feature set to grow and the limitations to shrink!

 While an optional install, this extension releases along with VS Code.
 The VS Code release notes will include a summary of changes.